Skip to main content

 Legal context

-Public procurement is governed by a legal and regulatory framework which is being transformed to create a simpler and more commercial system with openness and transparency at its core.
-Failure to adhere to public procurement law can expose the Council to costly legal challenges.
-In that context, this strategy is intended to support compliance with the Council’s Procurement and Contract Procedure Rules, the UK Public Contracts Regulations 2015, and the fundamental procurement principles of transparency, equal treatment, non-discrimination and mutual recognition.
-Developments in this area will be considered and acted upon over the duration of this strategy, such as the Regulatory Reform.
+Public procurement is governed by a legal and regulatory framework which has been transformed under the Procurement Act 2023 to create a system with openness and transparency at its core.
+Failure to adhere to public procurement law can expose the council to costly legal challenges.
+In that context, this strategy is intended to support compliance with the council’s Procurement and Contract procedure rules and relevant legislation and regulations and have regard to the National Procurement Policy Statement.
+Developments in this area will be considered and acted upon over the duration of this strategy.

 The procurement lifecycle